Top Ten Ayurvedic Beauty Secrets

 Q: Once you know your skin type, how do you customize your skin care routine?

 A: Knowing your skin type gives you clues as to what you should eat and how to plan your daily routine to balance and nourish your skin.
 Knowing your skin type also gives you the key to customizing your skin care routine.
-For instance, the Youthful Skin routine has four steps: cleansing with the Youthful Skin Cleansing Bar or Youthful Skin Cleansing Gel; toning with the Youthful Skin Toner; replenishing with the Youthful Skin Oil; and nourishing with the Youthful Skin Cream.
+For instance, the Youthful Skin routine has four steps: cleansing with the Youthful Skin Herbal Soap or Youthful Skin Cleansing Gel; toning with the Youthful Skin Toner; replenishing with the Youthful Skin Oil; and nourishing with the Youthful Skin Cream.
 While all of these products are designed for all the skin types, how often you use them will vary, depending on your skin type.
 Here are some examples.

 The Key to Vata Skin